telstra/open-kilda/docs/design/server42/ping-flow-with-round-trip-latency/README.md

 Table: Input

 Purposes:
- * match Ping packet from Server 42 port
+ * match Ping packet from Server 42 port,
- * add first time stamp to the packet
+ * add the first time stamp to the packet,
- * send packet to Ingress table
+ * send the packet to the Ingress table.

 ![Input Rule](input_rule.png "Input Rule")